 See also: Save or Splurge: Master Bathroom Remodel

-2. Quartz countertops
+2. Quartz and natural stone countertops

 See also: Pros & Cons: 11 Countertop Materials Compared